 As is often the case, the transition that preceded the breakthrough into this new sense of national “self” involved a lot of struggle and suffering.
 Perhaps nothing epitomized this more than The Great Depression.
 It appears to me that we are in that place again.

 This time we are crippled by anxiety, anger, and a world view of hopelessness and victimhood.
-The opioid crisis gives us an idea of how much pain we are in and how unmanageable it feels.
+The pandemic is certainly part of it, but it is only the most obvious example of a much bigger shift in consciousness.
+The opioid crisis, for example, gives us an idea of how much pain we have been in for years and how unmanageable it feels.

 There are two (very related) causes that stand out to me:

 - Our hearts are wounded.
 The desperate and relentless attempts to suppress the feminine as it tries to come into balance with out-of-balance masculine energy have taken their toll.
 We often focus on anger-turned-inward with depression, but in my opinion it has even more to do with broken-heartedness.Evolving into our next collective “self” requires healthy, open hearts.
 Unfortunately, the masculine sees this as the enemy and attacks it in a tragic attempt to prevent the loss of its supremacy and preserve the known world.